-Bryson Tiller & Kehlani Get Cozy In New “Always Forever” Video & Fans Are Losing It
+Bryson Tiller & Kehlani Get Cozy In New ‘Always Forever’ Video & Fans Are Losing It

 R&B crooner Bryson Tiller has shared the video for his latest single, “Always Forever.”
 The new visuals feature Tiller along with a special love interest, Kehlani.

 Directed by Kid.
-Studio, the clip sees the two singers in an imaginary relationship, with the video jumping between different love scenes.
-There’s even a kissing scene, which caught some fans by surprise.
+Studio, the clip features the two singers in an imaginary relationship, with the video jumping between different love scenes.
+These include a kissing scene, which caught some fans by surprise.

-To promote the video, Kehlani took to Instagram to post a few pictures from the video shoot, along with a lengthy caption in appreciation of her friend Tiller.
-In the post, the singer referred to Tiller as one of her dearest friends, listing matching tattoos, years of friendship, and nights of laughter.
+To promote the video, Kehlani took to Instagram to post a few pictures from the video shoot, along with a lengthy caption in appreciation of Tiller.
+In the post, the singer referred to him as one of her dearest friends, listing their matching tattoos, years of friendship, and nights of laughter.

 “I’m so proud of you.
 Thank you for being solid,” she wrote.

 Some fans, however, misunderstood the post and accused the singer of seeking more than a friendship with Tiller.
-As a result, the singer went on to delete the post in order to avoid backlash, as reported by Vibe.
+As a result, the singer deleted the post in order to avoid backlash, as reported by Vibe.

 Later, Kehlani promptly cleared the air on her Instagram stories, explaining that the caption was just meant to be a supportive message for Tiller’s new release.